-The Yacht provides an interesting insight into the lives of the Royal Family, so for those who loves the Queen I definitely recommend a visit!
-An audio guide is provided with purchase of ticket, and provides detailed information throughout the whole visit.
+The Yacht provides an interesting insight into the lives of the Royal Family, so for those who love the Queen, I definitely recommend a visit!
+An audio guide is provided with the purchase of a ticket, and provides detailed information throughout the whole visit.

 Address: Ocean Dr, Edinburgh EH6 6JJ, United Kingdom

 Admission: Adults £15, Concession £13.50, under 17 £8.50, under 5 free

 Because I was a naïve girl who believed that I am not scared of anything, I signed up for the Double Dead Walking Tour with the City of the Dead, even though I was traveling solo.
 Luckily I met another girl who also signed up solo so we stuck together for the whole trip.